Jonny Hepworth

 He was born in Castleford.
-He currently plays for the Featherstone Rovers.
+He currently plays for Featherstone Rovers.
 Hepworth previously played for the Leeds Tykes, making his début for them at Headingley Carnegie Stadium against London Welsh on 3 September 2006 at the start of the 2006–07 National League 1 season.

-He states his best teammate was Keiran Hickman.
+Rugby league

 Leeds Rhinos

 Hepworth played junior rugby league for the Castleford Panthers ARLFC before joining Super League outfit Leeds Rhinos.